-Hale-Bopp was an unusually bright comet that swung near Earth in the late 1990s, reaching its closest approach to the planet in 1997.
+Hale-Bopp was an unusually bright comet that flew by Earth, reaching its closest approach to the planet in 1997.
 It was most spectacular in the Northern Hemisphere and visible to the naked eye for about 18 months.

 Hale-Bopp was probably one of the most viewed comets in history.
-Popular media mentioned the comet frequently.
-It provided quite the sky show, being 1,000 times brighter than Halley's Comet at the time of its discovery, NASA stated.
-Its twin blue-and-white tails were easily visible even from light-polluted areas such as Chicago.
+It provided quite the sky show, being 1,000 times brighter than Halley's Comet at the time of its discovery, NASA said.
+Its twin blue-and-white tails were clearly visible even from light-polluted areas such as Chicago.

 Sadly, there was a tragic footnote to the appearance of Hale-Bopp.
 About 40 people who were part of the "Heaven's Gate" cult in San Diego committed mass suicide as the comet came close to Earth.

 The Hale-Bopp comet was found independently by two amateur astronomers, Alan Hale in New Mexico and Thomas Bopp in Arizona.
 At the time of its discovery, Hale-Bopp was the farthest comet ever to be discovered by amateurs, according to NASA.